centino90/Advance-Database-Documentation/README.md

             -- create and throw a custom error when condition is met ELSE
                SIGNAL SQLSTATE '45000'
-               SET MESSAGE_TEXT = 'Custom error: Table is not users table';
+               SET MESSAGE_TEXT = 'Custom error: The credentials you submitted did not reflect the internal requirements (users or users_detail), try again';
             END IF;

          END //